Skip to main content

 #

 Zephyr’s SDK adds several additional tools for the host.
-Download the SDK installer:
+Download and verify the Zephyr SDK bundle:

 cd ~